-Leaving PERF-covered employment requires you to make important decisions regarding your retirement savings.
-This section explains the issues you will need to consider if you leave a covered position and separate from service.
+This section explains the issues you’ll need to consider if you leave a covered position.

-You may withdraw the balance of your ASA (in the form of a distribution or rollover to another qualified retirement plan) if you are no longer in a PERF-covered position.
+You can withdraw your DC balance as a distribution or rollover to another qualified retirement plan if you are no longer in a PERF-covered position.

-If you continue uninterrupted employment in any capacity (full-time or part-time) in any agency or department of your current employer — regardless of whether your new position is covered under PERF or not — you will not be considered separated from service.
-If you are re-employed in a PERF-covered position within 30 days from the date of termination, you are not eligible for a distribution.
+If you still work full-time or part-time in any agency or department of your current employer you have not ended service.
+This applies even if your new position is not covered under PERF.
+If you return to work in a PERF-covered position within 30 days from the date you end service, you do not qualify for a distribution.

-If you are vested and have separated employment in a covered position for at least 30 days, you may withdraw your ASA and retain your pension benefit.
-If you are eligible for a reduced pension benefit, and have separated from employment, you may withdraw your ASA without forfeiting your pension benefit.
-If you are eligible for a full retirement, you may not withdraw the ASA component without fully retiring.
+If you are vested and end service in a covered position for at least 30 days, you can withdraw your DC and keep your retirement benefit.
+If you qualify for a reduced retirement benefit, and you end employment, you may withdraw your DC without losing your retirement benefit.
+If you qualify for a full retirement, you may not withdraw your DC without fully retiring.

-When you apply for an ASA distribution, you must choose how to receive the payment.
-You must select one payment option for the taxable portion and one payment for the non-taxable portion.
+When you withdraw your DC, you will decide how to receive the payment.
+You must make a choice for the taxable portion as well as the non-taxable portion.

 Taxable Portion - Direct Rollover

-If you choose to roll over only part of the taxable amount, the portion not rolled over is paid directly to you (less the mandatory 20 percent withholding for federal income tax).
+If you roll over only part of the taxable amount, the part not rolled over is paid directly to you (minus the mandatory 20 percent withholding for federal income tax).

-If you choose to take a rollover distribution and do not complete the rollover by the 60th day following the day on which you receive the distribution, your distribution may be subject to taxes and/or penalties unless you qualify for a waiver.
+If you take a rollover distribution, you must complete the rollover within 60 days after you receive the distribution.
+If you do not roll over your contribution within 60 days, you may owe taxes and/or penalties unless you qualify for a waiver.
 Please consult your tax professional for waiver qualifications.

-You may elect to have the total amount of the taxable portion of your ASA (less the mandatory 20 percent withholding for federal income tax) paid directly to you.
+You may choose to have the entire taxable portion of your DC paid directly to you.
+PERF must withhold the mandatory 20 percent for federal income tax.